 If the mast is right, we can take care of the sails.

-I advise everyone not to buy exotic sails.
-A sailmaker who has never built 2.4mR sails that have had international success should not be selected.
-I myself use Faber & Münker Segel.
+I advise anyone against buying exotic sails.
+A sailmaker who has never built 2.4mR sails that have also achieved international success should not be selected.
+I use Faber & Münker sails myself.

 Mast and sail trim determine the balance of the boat on the cross.
 A badly balanced boat has rudder pressure, which makes it slow, drives less height and has more heel.